SamehRedaHassan/BetterBuy/Pods/RxAlamofire/README.md

 ## Requirements

-RxAlamofire requires Swift 5.1 and dedicated versions of Alamofire (5.4.1) and RxSwift (6.0.0).
+RxAlamofire requires Swift 4.0 and dedicated versions of Alamofire (4.5.1) and RxSwift (4.0.0-beta.0).

-For the last RxSwift 5.1 support, please use RxAlamofire 5.7.1.

-For the last Swift 5.0 support, please use RxAlamofire 5.1.0.

-For the last Swift 4.2 support, please use RxAlamofire 4.5.0.